-Staffing Industry Analysts recently reported in its Temporary Worker Survey 2017 that about 31 percent of temporary workers quit an assignment early.
-What’s more, we’ve found that up to 10 percent of consultants leave an assignment before they even start!
+Staffing Industry Analysts recently reported in its Temporary Worker Survey 2017 that about 31% of temporary workers quit an assignment early.
+What’s more, we’ve found that up to 10% of consultants leave an assignment before they even start!

-SIA’s survey found that 25 percent of temporary associates who left early did so because they were offered a better job.
-Yet another 15 percent left because of miscommunication (the job wasn’t what they were told it would be) and another 3 percent left because they felt “ostracized” and that “no one paid much attention to me.”
+SIA’s survey found that 25% of temporary associates who left early did so because they were offered a better job.
+Yet another 15% left because of miscommunication (the job wasn’t what they were told it would be) and another 3% left because they felt “ostracized” and that “no one paid much attention to me.”

 How much is this early quit rate costing your staffing firm?
 Plenty!

-Take a look at the link to our webinar on improving consultant engagement, above (the second link).
-Download the webinar’s PDF and you’ll see that we believe that if staffing and consultant agencies reduced their attrition and early-quit rates by just 20 percent, they’d enjoy an increase in gross revenue by 12 percent.
+Take a look at the link to our webinar on improving consultant engagement or download the webinar’s PDF.
+You’ll see that we believe that if staffing and consultant agencies reduced their attrition and early-quit rates by just 20%, they’d enjoy an increase in gross revenue by 12%.

 The Dissatisfaction of Your Temporary Employees

 Let’s face it: mention “staffing agency” and many people will tell you their own “horror stories” of when they worked as a temporary or contingent worker via a staffing service: